-- Individual habilitation training is an intensive training service; therefore, it is expected that training is occurring at all times this service is being provided.
-If the participant is unable to sustain intensive training, the IPC shall identify an alternate service to be used during times in which supervision is provided but training is not conducted. - Individual Habilitation Training is a 1:1 service.
-It is available to participant's ages 0 through 20, and shall be approved based upon the participant's needs and budget limit.
-Individual habilitation training is limited to 4 hour a day. - Relative providers (defined as a biological, adoptive, or step parent) shall not provide this service. - Individual habilitation training shall not be provided during the same time period as other waiver services, which is subject to audit by the Program Integrity Unit within the State Medicaid Agency.
+Individual Habilitation Training is an intensive training service; therefore, it is expected that training is occurring at all times this service is being provided.
+If the participant is unable to sustain intensive training, the IPC must identify an alternate service to be used during times in which supervision is provided but training is not conducted.

+Individual Habilitation Training is a 1:1 service.
+It is available to participant's ages 6 through 20, and must be provided based upon the participant's needs and IBA.
+Individual Habilitation Training is limited to 4 hours a day.
+Individual Habilitation Training cannot be provided during the same time period as other waiver services, which is subject to audit by the Program Integrity Unit within the State Medicaid Agency